 FC Barcelona and EBC Financial Group to Establish Official Foreign Exchange Partnership for the Next 3.5 Years

-EBC Financial Group builds leadership in finance through becoming the Club's official foreign exchange partner across APAC, LATAM, the Middle East and Africa.
+Originating from London, EBC Financial Group aims to build leadership in finance through becoming the Club's official foreign exchange partner across Asia, Central and South America, the Middle East, Africa, and Oceania.

 This partnership marks a significant milestone for EBC, aligning the brand with the respected legacy and global reach of FC Barcelona.
 Under this exclusive agreement, EBC is granted the unique privilege to engage in specialized business activities within the foreign exchange domain.
 The partnership encompasses a range of services, including foreign exchange transactions, trading, brokering (including CFDs), and advisory services.